arangodb/docs/3.7/programs-arangobackup-examples.md

 Upload
 ------

-Hot backups can be uploaded to a remote repository, here is an example which uses the `S3` protocol:
+Hot backups can be uploaded to a remote repository.
+Here is an example which uses the `S3` protocol:

 ```bash